paritoshmmmec/main-blog/content/_index.md

 ---
 ## Welcome to my blog

-Hi, My Name is Paritosh Baghel.
-I work as Full Stack Engineer and write about various Technlogies.
+Hi, My name is Paritosh Baghel.
+As a Full Stack Engineer, I write about different programming languages and technologies.